 Please note: the ideas and opinions expressed on this blog are my own, and do not necessarily represent the institutional perspectives of United Theological Seminary.

 I’m married to the lovely Harriet Watson, and we have two kids, Luke and Sean.
-Luke is a baseball player, he’s into martial arts, and he is the best big brother in the world.
-Sean is really into Angry Birds and he completely idolizes his big brother.
+Luke is a basketball player and the best big brother in the world.
+Sean really loves the Incredible Hulk and he completely idolizes his big brother.
 Shortly after Sean was born, we found out he has Down Syndrome.
 Since then, we’ve been on an incredible learning curve that has taught us much about parenting, grace, family, and God.

 While serving as Dean takes most of my professional time, I still find time to write.
 My first, book, Honor Among Christians: The Cultural Key to the Messianic Secret, is an examination of the passages in the Gospel of Mark in which Jesus tries to suppress knowledge of his deeds or identity.
 I examine these passages by viewing them through the lens of honor and shame, core values of the ancient Mediterranean world.